 |SEE ON AMAZON →|

 The WindyNation Solar Panel Off-Grid RV Kit is all you need to start your mini RV solar farm.
 It comes with a full kit that’s easy to install and you can add more solar panels as you go.

 The panel included in the kit is a polycrystalline solar panel that’s highly efficient at converting the sun into electricity just for you.
 It gives a maximum output of 100 watts which is more than enough to keep everything charged in your RV.

 It’s quite a light RV solar panel kit overall, weighing just 17 lbs, making it easier to install, and the dimensions aren’t too large either.

 The kit comes with a charge controller that will let you know amperage, load draw, voltage, amp-hours, and temperature when charging.
-You’ll always know what’s going on and how much power you’re getting.
+You’ll always know what’s going on and how much power you’re getting, which helps balance your energy needs.
 You can also adjust the settings to fine-tune the system for more efficiency.

 This HQST Double Polycrystalline Solar Panel kit comes with two 100 watt solar panels giving you an awesome 200 watt supply for a great price.
 The only downside is that it doesn’t come as a kit, and you’ll have to buy the cables and control box separately.

 The RV solar panels are polycrystalline and feature a high-density of solar cells for extra efficiency.
 The cells are protected by tempered glass to ensure they’re safe in heavy snowfall and high winds.
 The edges are also made from aluminum to ensure longevity.

 The solar panels have smaller dimensions than your normal solar panels for easy installation and they are lighter too, weighing just 15lbs.
 For the price, these panels are an exceptional deal considering their durability and efficiency.